 Customers who aren’t fully engaged after 90 days don’t stay customers very long – Sixteen Ventures

 In the hyper-competitive SaaS world, no matter how high your growth is, if you are unable to control your churn rate, it is difficult for your company to sustain.
-Having high growth along with high churn rate is like filling a leaky bucket.
-Though you may feel you will be able to fill the bucket, eventually you will realise that it is impossible and you have just wasted water.
+Having high growth along with a high churn rate is like filling a leaky bucket.
+Though you may feel you will be able to fill the bucket, eventually you will realize that it is impossible and you have just wasted water.
 Similarly, if you don’t manage your churn rate, you will fall into a trap and eventually end up wasting resources.
+And, Customer Onboarding is extremely important!

 According to Sixteen Ventures, customers who aren’t fully engaged after 90 days don’t stay customers very long.
 This means that if your customer has a poor onboarding experience, s/he is likely to churn in the first 30-90 days.
+This holds true, especially for Onboarding B2B SaaS customers.
 So, even though your sales reps might be closing deals you might still be losing money because of customer churn.

 Customer onboarding = Value delivered